jharrilim/netcore2.1-pg10/README.md

  11. Run "Update-Database" in NuGet Package Console

 ### Notes
- - Can use a Connection String Builder to only add a partial connection string and supply a password with the Secret Manager
+ - Secret Manager stores secret for DbPassword.
+The password is not encrypted.

 ### Issues
  - Cannot update Microsoft.AspNetCore.All to 2.1.0 from 2.0.8 (Not sure why; it just hangs)